-CouldAssert(,G,I) is true on downstream interfaces for which we have (,,RP(G)) or (,G) join state, or local members that requested any traffic destined for G.
+CouldAssert(,G,I) is true on downstream interfaces for which we have (,G) join state, or local members that requested any traffic destined for G.

+'''

 AssertTrackingDesired(,G,I) =

 CouldAssert(,G,I)

 OR (local_receiver_include(,G,I)==TRUE

 AND (I_am_DR(I) OR AssertWinner(,G,I) == me))

 OR (RPF_interface(RP(G)) == I AND RPTJoinDesired(G))

 '''

-AssertTrackingDesired(,G,I) is true on any interface on which an (,G) assert might affect our behavior.
+AssertTrackingDesired(,G,I) is true on any interface on which a (,G) assert might affect the router's behavior on that interface.

-'''